 We arrived on Tuesday 29th in the morning.
 Our transfer dropped us outside the hotel and you’re instantly stunned at the location.
 The Hilton Imperial is situated in the heart of the Dubrovnik Old Town, just a minute walk from the City Walls and the Lovrijenac Fortress which if you are a Game Of Thrones fan you would recognise as the Red Keep in Kings Landing.

 Inside The Hotel

 We were greeted inside by the lovely reception team.
 Mia (one of the team) showed us around the bar area, the lounge and the executive lounge which has complimentary snacks and drinks available throughout the day.
 The hotel is luscious with large arch doorways, marble tables and an Art Deco feel.
-We were able to try Mia’s favourite cocktail from the menu which was really refreshing and reminded me of a mojito.
+Mia offered us her favourite cocktail from the menu, which was really refreshing and reminded me of a mojito.

 The Imperial Bar and Lounge

-We then checked into our room and was stunned with how charming it was.
+Charlotte and I were stunned with how charming the room we were staying in was.
 The Hilton Imperial have really thought about the little details in their refurbishment.
 The room had a balcony too with views of the City Wall and Mt Srd with the Memorial Cross and Cable Cars.
 The bed seemed really comfy with two pillows and chocolates.
-The room was air conditioned, and had complimentary water plus a mini fridge with a menu of prices.
+Our room was air conditioned, and had complimentary water plus a mini fridge with a menu of prices.

 The Bedroom and Balcony View